Mumin186/This-project-is-my-Level-3-Data-Technician-Bootcamp-portfolio/Workbook Summary README.md

 - Strengthened knowledge of **ethical and legal compliance** in handling customer information
 - Practised summarising and communicating performance insights to business stakeholders

+# 📘 Workbook 2: Data Visualisation & Analysis in Tableau and Power BI
+**Status:** ✅ Complete
+**Tools Used:** Tableau Public, Power BI, Excel, Data Storytelling

+---

+## 📄 Description
+In this project, I explored key data analysis and visualisation tools including **Tableau** and **Power BI**.
+I completed multiple data labs and analysis tasks using public datasets (Spotify, EMSI Jobs, NHS Health Data).
+This workbook helped build my skills in dashboard creation, identifying business insights, and understanding how to apply data in real-world scenarios.

+---

+## 💡 Key Skills Demonstrated
+- Compared and evaluated different **Tableau versions**, including Tableau Desktop, Public, Server, and Online
+- Built dashboards in **Tableau Public**, including bar charts and geographic maps
+- Used **Power BI** to load, transform, and visualise data
+- Completed Labs for:
+  - Importing and transforming data
+  - Designing reports and dashboards
+- Gained experience using **scatter plots**, **bar charts**, and **maps** to explore patterns
+- Practised identifying actionable business insights from datasets

+---

+## ❓ Business Questions Answered with Insights

+### 🎵 Spotify Dataset (Music Industry)
+- **Which genres are the most profitable or trending?**
+  Pop, Rap, and Hip-Hop are the most popular genres with high profitability potential.

+- **Which artists dominate the charts, and how does genre affect artist popularity?**
+  Artists like **Drake**, who work across multiple top genres, dominate.
+Less popular artists tend to stick to a single genre.

+- **What is the relationship between popularity and danceability?**
+  Genres like Dance, Pop, and Hip-Hop rank high in both — ideal for energetic marketing playlists.
+Opera and Classical are lower, better suited for relaxation or studying.

+### 🏥 NHS Health Data
+- **What are the most common cancers in the UK?**
+  **Lung and Liver Cancer** are the most common, especially among men.
+Stomach cancer is lower in comparison.

+- **How has life expectancy changed?**
+  Life expectancy has improved for both men and women.
+However, men show rising blood pressure, suggesting a need for targeted heart health initiatives.

+- **How can the NHS use this information?**
+  By using data-driven strategies to focus on prevention, especially for men’s cardiovascular health, and allocating resources based on gender and condition trends.

+---

+## 📊 Outcome
+- Strengthened my skills in both **data analysis and visual storytelling**
+- Built dashboards and visuals to support decision-making
+- Learned how to connect insights to real-world business and healthcare outcomes
+- Practised using data to answer marketing, performance, and public health questions